"*" indicates required fields

-Dental bridges are an extremely common treatment used for replacing missing teeth.
+Dental bridges in Chelmsford are an extremely common treatment used for replacing missing teeth.
 If you are considering getting a dental bridge, you have many options available to you, but you will need some solid information to help you make an informed decision.
 If you practice proper oral care at home, as well as maintaining your dental cleaning appointments, your new dental bridge can be expected to last for a long time.

 Traditional bridges are still the most popular type used for the restoration of missing teeth.
 They can be used in situations where you have natural teeth or dental implants available to anchor them.